mProjectsCode/obsidian-collection/src/content/docs/Plugin Dev/Testing/GeneralTips.md

 While code coverage can be a useful metric, you have to be aware that it simply means there is a test that runs this piece of code, but that does not say anything about the quality of the test.

-That being said, I find coverage reports quite useful to find functions that i forgot to test.
+That being said, I find coverage reports quite useful to find functions that I forgot to test.

 ## Example